rasmodev/House-Price-Prediction---Stochastic-Gradient-Descent-model/README.md

 # House-Price-Prediction---California-Housing-Dataset
 This repository contains a machine learning algorithm that trains a model to predict house prices  based on specified features of the homes, using the California Housing Dataset.
 The dataset used to train and evaluate a Stochastic Gradient Descent (SGD) model to predict median housing prices.
 The SGD model is trained using cross-validation and hyperparameter tuning to optimize its performance.
+The model is compared to the Random Forest Model in this repository (https://github.com/rasmodev/House-Price-Prediction---Stochastic-Gradient-Descent-model).
 The best model is then evaluated on the test set to assess its performance.

 # 1. Data Preparation